Tutorial: Deploy a Spot container with Azure Container Instances using the Azure portal (Preview)

 Create a Spot container on Azure Container Instances

-3. On the Basics page, choose a subscription and enter the following values for Resource group, Container name, Image source, and Container image.
+On the Basics page, choose a subscription and enter the following values for Resource group, Container name, Image source, and Container image.
 Then to deploy ACI Spot container, opt for Spot discount by selecting Run with Spot discount field.
-This will enforce limitations for this feature in preview release automatically and allow you to deploy only in supported regions.
+This enforces limitations for this feature in preview release automatically and allow you to deploy only in supported regions.

-When deploying Spot container on Azure Container Instances you need to select only regions supported in public preview.
+When deploying Spot container on Azure Container Instances, you need to select only regions supported in public preview.
 You can change the restart policy, region, type of container images and compute resources.
-If you want more than default quota offered, please file a support request.
+If you want more than default quota offered, file a support request.

-5. When the validation completes, you're shown a summary of the container's settings.
+When the validation completes, you're shown a summary of the container's settings.
 Select Create to submit your container deployment request.
 When the deployment starts, a notification appears that indicates the deployment is in progress.
-Another notification is displayed when the container group has been deployed.
+Another notification is displayed when the container group deploys.

-8. Once its status is Running, navigate to the AZ CLI and run the below command to check you are able to listen to container on default port 80.
+Once its status is Running, navigate to the AZ CLI and run the following command to check you're able to listen to container on default port 80.

 Congratulations!
-You have deployed a spot container on Azure Container Instances which is running sample hello world container application.
+You deployed a spot container on Azure Container Instances that runs sample hello world container application.

 Clean up resources